 |Saturated fat||0.5 g||3%|

 |Trans fat||0 g|

 |Total carbs||12 g||4%|

 Bystrictin also contains various vitamins and minerals.
-Usually Bystrictin is providing people 30% -40% of their daily value for these nutrients.
+Usually, Bystrictin is providing people 30% -40% of their daily value for these nutrients.
 That said, the vitamins and minerals in Bystrictin do nothing for weight loss, so I won't review them.

 The protein in Bystrictin is a combination of whey and soy protein.
 I'm not sure how much soy is in Bystrictin.
 Soy is listed first on the ingredients list but since the product also contains both whey isolate and whey concentrate, I'm inclined to think there may be equal parts of both.
-Protein may help weight loss by helping people feel full, but the protein in Bystrictin is not the active ingredient.
+Protein may help weight loss by helping people feel full, but the protein in Bystrictin is not an active ingredient.
 Rather, a close look at the ingredients reveals that its real active ingredient is the type of fiber it has.

 The product website states that Bystrictin contains “Bariaxin” which is said to be a “gastric fill technology.”
 Bariaxin is a trademarked name and holds no meaning outside of the world of this product.